ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Subtyping of Polymorphic Variants

-Variants which are not polymorphic variant are say to be simple variants.
-These variants have parametric polymorphism.
-Together with predefined types, they are type-checked using the nominal typing discipline.
+Simple variants have a form of polymorphism called _parametric polymorphism_.
+Together with predefined types, they are type checked using the nominal typing discipline.
 In this discipline a value has a unique type.

-In the structural type-checking discipline, a value may have several types.
+In the structural type-checking discipline used for polymorphic variants, a value may have several types.
 Equivalently it can be said to inhabit several types:
 ```ocaml
 # let gherkin = `Gherkin;;
 val Gherkin : [> `Gherkin ] = `Gherkin